 Add some coconut oil to your daily regimen.The caprylic acid in coconut oil is the most effective of the fatty acids in fighting Candida.
 Caprylic acid inhibits the growth of the yeast cell and eventually destroys it.
 In fact, it has been shown to work faster than some pharmaceutical anti-fungal drugs.3,4 How: Take 1-2 tablespoons each morning.
 It can be added to a smoothie, coffee, tea, or just as is.
 I take it as is with 1/4 tsp of Ceylon cinnamon which possesses anti-inflammatory, antioxidant, and antimicrobial effects.
 Cinnamon is also considered as an alternative treatment for controlling blood sugar which is befitting if candida is present.
 Topical: You can also rub virgin coconut oil on the skin.
 Its antifungal properties can inhibit the fungus on the skin and scalp.

 Reduce or eliminate your intake of yeast containing products (like bread and beer); cut back on refined carbs, eliminate both processed and sugar rich foods.
 Find a way to include more vegetables in your diet.
-Freshly made green smoothies (not store bought) or fresh pressed vegetable juice will help your body detoxify itself.
+Freshly made green smoothies (not store bought) or fresh pressed greens with will help your body detoxify itself.

 Increase your water intake.
 Some people just don't get enough plain water, especially if there's a large intake of alternative beverages.
 Fresh water helps the body detox by flushing out toxins.
 I cannot stress this enough.
 Water is important.

 - ECZEMA RECOVERY Shea Butter (with healing calendula) -or-

 - BALSAM BUTTER Healing Shea Butter (with Fir Balsam)